-FEE FOR CLEARANCE THROUGH THE CUSTOMS.
+FEE FOR DELIVERY AND FOR CLEARANCE THROUGH THE CUSTOMS.

-The Postal Administration of Greece may collect in respect of delivery to the Customs and clearance through the Customs, or in respect of delivery to the Customs only, a fee not exceeding 50 centimes per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
-The Postal Administration of Palestine may collect such fee as it may, from time to time, fix for similar services in its parcel post agreements with other countries generally.
+The Postal Administration of Egypt may collect, in respect of delivery and clearance through the Customs, a fee not exceeding Frcs.
+1.00 per parcel or such other charge as international conventions subsequent to the Cairo Agreement of 1934 shall fix.
+The Postal Administration of Kenya, Uganda and Tanganyika may collect such fee as it may from time to time fix for similar services in its parcel post relations with other countries generally.